-Mazda CX-5 years to avoid — most common problems
+Best and worst Mazda CX-5 years — which to avoid

 Most common Mazda CX-5 problems

-During two generations of Mazda CX-5 production, drivers have complained about quite a few issues about this otherwise reliable car.
+During two generations of Mazda CX-5 production, drivers have complained about some most common Mazda CX-5 problems about this otherwise reliable car.
 Some of the biggest problems that drivers have faced include headlight failure and engine not shutting off the right way.

 This is probably the most annoying and persistent issue that drivers have faced with the CX-5.
 It often happened right after shutting the engine off and the driver could walk away from the car not realizing that the radio and other features are still on.